amesar/mlflow-fun/tools/mlflow_fun/export_import/README.md

   * Implement Databricks notebook imports

 ### Databricks MLflow Tracking Server Notes for `Copy` Feature
-  * The functionality as described here works quite well for open source MLflow.
+  * The functionality described here works quite well for open source MLflow.
   * Things get more complicated for the `copy` feature when you are using a a Databricks tracking server, either as source or destination .
   * This is primarily because [MLflow client](https://github.com/mlflow/mlflow/blob/master/mlflow/tracking/client.py) constructor only accepts a tracking_uri.
     * For open source MLflow this works fine and you can have the two clients (source and destination) in the same program.